 - 2 weighted lunges

-- Increase reps by two each time
+- Increase reps by two with each round

 The rep scheme of this workout is an ascending ladder with an eight-minute time cap.
 You'll be doing man makers and lunges, both with the dumbbells, starting with two reps of each, then four, then six, etc. until the clock runs out.